Shankaracharya Swami Shantanand Saraswati

 from Page 61

-The lineage of Jyotir Math has been contested by other claimants, notably Shankaracharya Swami Swaroopanand, who is himself a direct disciple of Shankaracharya Swami Brahmanand Saraswati, and allegedly a harsh critic of Maharishi Mahesh Yogi and the teaching of TM.
+The lineage of Jyotir Math has been contested, notably by Shankaracharya Swami Swaroopanand, who is himself a direct disciple of Shankaracharya Swami Brahmanand Saraswati, and allegedly a harsh critic of Maharishi Mahesh Yogi and the teaching of TM.

 Shankaracharya Swami Swaruupanand